SeisSCOPED/ml_catalog/README.md

 # SCOPED Container for ML catalog construction
 This notebook is part of the SCOPED container for machine learning based earthquake catalog construction.
-The SCOPED Container page is at https://github.com/SeisSCOPED/ml_catalog
+The SCOPED ML catalog tutorial page is at [https://github.com/SeisSCOPED/ml_catalog](https://github.com/kaiwenwang233/scoped_ML_tutorial/blob/master/MLworkflow_phasenetplus.ipynb)

 Follow the instructions to pull and run the tutorial container: